ionic-team/ionic-framework/GUIDE.md

   you can keep pushing new `ContactDetail` pages onto the stack), and control things like animation and the history stack the user has to navigate through.

+You can also navigate inside of practically any container.
+For example, a modal window that slides up can have its own navigation, and two split views can navigate independently, something that was not possible before.

 It also makes it incredibly easy to navigate to the same page in completely different contexts.
 For example, if you were building something similar to Apple's App Store app where there are multiple tabs at the bottom and each tab navigates independently,